grawk/nemo-page/documentation/models/template-object.md

 `@returns {Promise}` Resolves sucessfully if the element becomes displayed within the wait timeout and unsuccessfully if it does not.

 ### waitForNotDisplayed(baseElement)
 Waits for the element which matches based on the data passed in to no be displayed on the page.
 It still, however, expects the element to be present.
-If you expect the element to no longer be present, use `waitForNotPresent` instead. **NOTE** waitForNotDisplayed calls waitForPresent first.
-While waitForNotDisplayed uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
-This will be fixed when waitForPresent becomes fixed.
+If you expect the element to no longer be present, use `waitForNotPresent` instead.becomes fixed.

 `@argument data {Object}` - The data to be used by the locator template.